Mhouiri/mhouiri/README.md

 - 👋 Hi, I’m Mouhcine HOUIRI I am a fullstack Mobile/Web developer, I work with Flutter to create great responsive mobile/web apps.
-I can work as well with Javascript frameworks like ReactJS, NodeJS,... & Python 🐍.
+I can work as well with Javascript frameworks like ReactJS, NodeJS, NextJs, TypeScript... & Python 🐍.
 - 🌱 Technical and pedago Staff at [42 Abudhabi](https://twitter.com/42AbuDhabi)
 - 📫 For more informations or contact ,You can reach me on :